 The Auburn Tigers football team is always one of the top teams in the nation.
 Playing in the Southeastern Conference (SEC), the Auburn Tigers are a top team in one of the country's most competitive conferences.
-While the school only officially acknowledges the 1954 National Championship, there are a total of 7 seasons where Auburn has been declared champions in some form.
+While the school only officially acknowledges the 1954 and 2010 National Championships, there are a total of 8 seasons where Auburn has been declared champions in some form.
 Auburn is the oldest football program in the Deep South and has a history rich in tradition.
 At an Auburn Tigers home game, you'll see the team enter the field through the south end zone in a cloud of smoke.
 A visit to the Lovelace Museum lets you look through photos and descriptions of Auburn's rich athletic heritage.
 After a home victory you can watch Auburn Tigers fans roll Toomer's Corner in the center of town with toilet paper among battle cries of “WAR EAGLE!”
 An Auburn Tigers game is truly an incredible football experience.
 Score with TicketCity - the place to go for Auburn Tigers football tickets.

-2015 Auburn Season Preview
+2017 Auburn Season Preview

 Auburn Tigers Football at Jordan-Hare Stadium Address: 251 S Donahue Dr, Auburn, Alabama, 36849

 The Auburn Tigers play their home games at Jordan-Hare Stadium in Auburn, Alabama, which has a capacity of more than 87,000.
 The Auburn Tigers have one of the nation's best home winning percentages.
 Watching the “Tiger Walk”, where the team walks from the athletics dorm to the stadium, the streets lined with loyal Auburn fans, is an unforgettable experience.
 The Auburn Tigers home bench is on the Jordan-Hare Stadium sideline with sections 1-11.
 Jordan-Hare Stadium parking information is covered in our Tigers event guide.